adrianmross/congress_trades_dashboard/proposal.md

 Our research touches upon several intriguing and potentially impactful aspects that could pique the interest of a broader audience:

-- **General Public**: Provides the extent to which elected officials are using privileged information for personal gain, thus prompting discussions on ethical standards and calls for stricter regulations.
+- **General Public**: Provides the extent to which elected officials use privileged information for personal gain, thus prompting discussions on ethical standards and calls for stricter regulations.
 - **Policy Makers**: Offers valuable data to inform the development of regulations aimed at curbing unethical trading practices among elected officials, thereby enhancing public trust in government institutions and maintaining a level playing field for all market participants.
 - **Individual Investors**: Offers potential insights into profitable investment opportunities and strategies by understanding the impact of Congressional insider trading on stock performance, empowering investors to make more informed decisions in financial markets.